• Japanese

 Use of Domestic Lumber

-Adoption of Temporary Fencing System Panels for Demolition Work
+Adoption of Temporary System Panels for Demolition Work

-In the past, temporary enclosures used in department store renovation projects were disposed of once construction was completed, with most of it put to good use as recycled material.
-In collaboration with Daimaru Matsuzakaya Department Store, J. Front Design & Construction has taken this concept a step further by switching to a system panel construction method that does not generate waste.
+In the past, temporary partitions used in department store renovation projects to section off construction areas were disposed of once the work was completed, with most of the materials put to good use as recyclable resources.
+In collaboration with Daimaru Matsuzakaya Department Stores, J. Front Design & Construction has taken this concept a step further by switching to a system panel construction method that does not generate waste.

 GINZA SIX was certified as an “Urban Oasis” under SEGES